SMaldonado/snakerf/README.md

 - Stop rewriting the same code repeatedly and then losing/forgetting about it/losing access to the iPython server it ran on

 ## Things that currently "work":
-- Modeling the frequency response of networks of passive components (basically anything that can be represented as a ladder of impedances)
+- Flaky 2-port modeling, including "arbitrary" networks of passive components and _very_ flaky transmission lines
 - Creating time domain representations of FSK, PSK, and MSK modulated signals
 - Modeling additive white Gaussian noise
 - Converting between time-domain voltages and voltage/power spectra